MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 - Deploys successfully to non development environment (automated)
 - Static Code Analysis is run with results no worse than the baseline.

-**Example 2: A Sprint is considered “Done” when  the following objectives have been met:**
+**Example 2: A Sprint is considered "Done" when  the following objectives have been met:**
 - The time period allocated for the Sprint has passed
 - Unfinished work has been moved to the Backlog
 - Completed work has been deployed to target environment(s) and demoed in a Sprint Review to the Product Owner